-Under direct management two voting members could come from the EUD and one from the Beneficiary administration and the number of evaluators must be an odd number.
-In case all voting members appointed by the Authorising Officer by Sub-delegation comes from the Beneficiary administration, the competent task/programme manager or another relevant operational staff member should observe the meeting.
+Under direct management two voting members could come from the EUD and one from the Beneficiary administration.
 Under direct management the selection meeting is chaired by an experienced EUD staff member and the secretarial function assumed by the EUD.

 Under indirect management all voting members must come from the Beneficiary administration and the meeting be chaired by a staff member experienced with handling selection procedures appointed by the Contracting authority of the Beneficiary country who also will assume the secretarial functions.
 The EUD under indirect management is invited as observers only.